kkthxbye-code/csgo_bugs/sv_pure_bypass_5/README.md

 5. Run `./enable_wallhack.sh`.
 6. Switch shader settings to high / low.
 7. Profit!
 VAC-proof wallhack.

 To disable wallhacks simply close CS:GO and run `./disable_wallhack.sh`.

+### Steps (II method)

+**Note**: If you rejoin the server and aren't kicked immediately, you can keep playing indefinitely.

+0. Download this [`pak01_008.vpk`](https://fromsmash.com/uDOWYW8HOL-dt) or generate it using the instructions below.
+1. Make sure CS:GO is closed.
+2. Run `./prepare.sh`
+3. Launch CS:GO.
+4. Join any server.
+5. Disconnect from the server.
+6. Run `./enable_wallhack.sh`.
+7. Reconnect.
+8. Switch shader settings to high / low.
+9. Profit!
+VAC-proof wallhack.

+To disable wallhacks simply close CS:GO and run `./disable_wallhack.sh`.